Sipah-e-Sahaba Pakistan: History

 The group's decision to cease militant activities and pursue a political path in 1996 under Ziya ur-Rahman and Azam Tariq led to internal dissent.
 A significant faction of hardline members, opposing this shift, splintered from the group to establish the more radical Lashkar-e-Jhangvi.
+ASWJ later distanced itself from Lashkar-e-Jhangvi.

 In 2002, Pervez Musharraf government declared the group as terrorist organization and banned it.
 However, later, they renamed it and relaunched it under the name of Millat-e-Islamiyya Pakistan.
 They were again banned in 2003.

 Azam Tariq was also assassinated along with four others on 6 October 2003 in an attack widely attributed to the Shi'a militant organization Sipah-e-Muhammad.
 After his assassination, Ali Sher Hyderi was selected as the president and Khalifa Abdul Qayyum was appointed as sarparast-e-aala (Patron). they also changed their name to Ahle Sunnat wal Jamaat.
+In 2013, the group was again banned.
 At least as of 2014 it was still using ASWJ.

 Variant of the flag used between 2002 and 2005, when the party was banned and operated under the name Millat-e-Islamiyya.

 Ali Sher Haideri, led the group until he was assassinated in an ambush in 2009 on the outskirts of Khairpur, Sindh.
 Then Muhammad Ahmed Ludhianvi was selected as sarparast-e-aala with Awrangzib Faruqi as the president and chief of the organization.
 Faruqi took part in the 2024 Pakistani general election on NA-230.

 The group operates throughout Pakistan and maintains political activity across several regions.
-It holds a particularly strong political base in Jhang, led by its primary political leader, Moavia Azam, and in Karachi, where its leadership was initially held by Abdul Ghafoor Nadeem and Salim Khatri before being passed to Aurangzaib Farooqi.
+It holds a particularly strong political base in Jhang, led by its primary political leader, Muawiya Azam, and in Karachi, where its regional leadership was initially held by Abdul Ghafoor Nadeem and Salim Khatri before being passed to Aurangzaib Farooqi.
 The organization also commands a significant vote bank in the provinces of Sindh and Khyber Pakhtunkhwa.
 They are widely organized and have more than five hundred offices throughout country.
 The founder's son, Masroor Nawaz Jhangvi, was also a member of the Punjab Assembly, serving from January 2017 until May 2018.
+In October 2020, SSP regional leader in Karachi Aurangzeb Farooqi gave a deadline to the Sindh government to arrest Maulana Adil Khan's killers.